ZhihaoZhang0618/vesc/README.md

 5. Build the packages `colcon build`
 6. `ros2 launch vesc_driver vesc_driver_node.launch.py`
 7. If prompted "permission denied" on the serial port: `sudo chmod 777 /dev/ttyACM0`

+## Modification
+Modify the odometry computation, as the original method causes a speed delay when decelerating from high velocities to a stop.